gchq/gaffer-doc/docs/user-guide/apis/python-api.md

-# Querying Using Python
+# Using the Python API

 This section covers an overview of the python API extension for Gaffer to demonstrate how to get up and running to perform queries from Python code on an existing running graph.

 !!! tip
-    Please see the handy introduction on [what is python](../../../gaffer-basics/what-is-python.md) if you are new to the language.
+    Please see the handy introduction on [what is python](../gaffer-basics/what-is-python.md) if you are new to the language.

 ## What is the Python Extension?